duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-roles-4

-**Q:** As a Front-End Technical Leader, how do you balance introducing innovative technologies with enforcing standardized practices?
+**Q:** {Interrogate} As a Front-End Technical Leader, how do you balance introducing innovative technologies with enforcing standardized practices?

 - Vietnamese outline:
   - Question: